 Instrument: Euphonium, trombone

-Residence: University Hall suite with other music students
+Residence: Oppenheimer Hall suite with other music students

 Musical Involvements: Wind Ensemble (Principal), Symphony Orchestra (trombone) Jazz Band (2012-2013), Tuba/Euphonium Quartet, Pep Band, Winner of 2013 NW Regional Tuba/Euphonium Conference Young Artist Euphonium Solo Competition

-Why did you choose Puget Sound?
-When I originally chose Puget Sound, I was not planning on majoring in music, so I chose it because it was a place where I could study another subject but still have the opportunity to participate in music.
+On why I chose Puget Sound: When I originally chose Puget Sound, I was not planning on majoring in music, so I chose it because it was a place where I could study another subject but still have the opportunity to participate in music.
 In addition, when I was visiting the school, I loved the beautiful campus and all the faculty members I met.

-What is your favorite thing about Puget Sound and the School of Music?
-Once of my favorite things about Puget Sound, especially the School of Music, is the fantastic faculty.
+Favorite thing about Puget Sound and the School of Music: Once of my favorite things about Puget Sound, especially the School of Music, is the fantastic faculty.
 They are all so knowledgeable about what they are teaching, and also really easy to talk to if you ever have a questions and care a lot about their students.

-What is your favorite musical memory at Puget Sound?
-My favorite musical memory so far at Puget Sound was the Wind Ensemble concert in April 2013 where we performed Karel Husa's Music for Prague 1968.
+Favorite musical memory at Puget Sound (so far): My favorite musical memory so far at Puget Sound was the Wind Ensemble concert where we performed Karel Husa's Music for Prague 1968.
 It was the most intense performance I have ever been a part of - one that left me speechless and in awe of both our ensemble's artistry and Husa's writing.
 The final unison statement was the most intensely emotional and moving section of music I have played, not only here at Puget Sound, but in my entire life.

-What is your favorite place on campus?
-The music lounge - there are always fellow musicians there to relax and hang out with.
+Favorite place on campus: The music lounge - there are always fellow musicians there to relax and hang out with.